suprdory/suprdory/README.md

 [TCvis](https://suprdory.com/tcvis) ([code](https://github.com/suprdory/tcvis))

-I wanted a way to interactivel explore a synthics dataset crated as part of my day job and came up with this.
+I wanted a way to interactively explore a synthetic dataset created as part of my day job and came up with this.
 Pretty good except I can't for the life of me get it to zoom on a touch screen.

 See [suprdory.com](https://suprdory.com) for more.